prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/development_environments/containers/running/terminal.rst

   .. note::

-    As your ``opt`` folder on your host operating system is mapped to ``/home/jovyan/opt`` within the container, you can place python scripts in this folder and run them from within the container.
+    As your ``work`` folder on your host operating system is mapped to ``/home/jovyan/work`` within the container, you can place python scripts in this folder and run them from within the container.

     .. code-block:: bash

-      python /home/jovyan/opt/your_python_script.py
+      python /home/jovyan/work/your_python_script.py

     or

     .. code-block:: bash

-      cd /home/jovyan/opt
+      cd /home/jovyan/work
       python your_python_script.py

 Docker run commandline arguments (optional information)